 Store in a cool dark cupboard for up to a year and once opened keep in the fridge and use within a month.

-You can also thin it out a little with water and use as a glaze on a baked gammon joint.
+You can also thin out your summer chutney with a little with water and use as a glaze on a baked gammon joint.

 Looking for more great ways to save your summer fruits and veggies?
 Then check out these recipes before you go;